aaugustin/mtefd/multiple-template-engines.rst

 rendering performance  `have failed`_.

 PyPy improves rendering speed a lot.
 However, in 2014, PyPy isn't ready for being recommended as Django's default deployment platform.
-Support for Python 3 is still experimental.
+Its support for Python 3 is still experimental.
 PyPy is still a second-class citizen of the Python ecosystem.
 For instance, well-known Linux distributions don't ship a WSGI server running on PyPy out of the box.

 For at least these two reasons, Django users are increasingly turning to alternate template engines.
 Jinja2 is the most popular choice thanks to its